lbjennings/Springboard/Springboard/Mini-Projects/readme.md

 naive_bayes :  A Jupyter Notebook demonstrating text analysis using a subset of movie reviews from the rotten tomatoes database.
 Naive Bayes Model using word counts and n-grams, a Random Forest Model and TF-IDF Model weighting instead of word counts compared against each other in this text analysis.

+spark : A folder with the main document a Jupyter Notebook demonstrating machine learning with PySpark.
+Logistic Regresstion, Linear Regression, and a Random Forest Regression done with Apache Spark.

 Networking :  Is a folder containing course assignments related to networking and career coaching.

 racial_discrimination_exercise_2.ipynb : Is a Jupyter Notebook demonstrating statistical applications to examine racial discrimination in the US job market.